Northern Neck: American Civil War

-Postwar development
+Colonial Beach

 Colonial Beach, a small incorporated town in Westmoreland County located on the Potomac River waterfront, developed as a popular tourist spot for the people of the Washington, D.C. area in the nineteenth and twentieth centuries.
 It offered a beach, swimming, and gambling.
 The gambling facilities were built on piers extending into the Potomac River to ensure they were inside Maryland, as the state border runs along the southern low tide line of the Potomac River.
-With the end of gambling, and improved access to competing Maryland and Delaware ocean beaches, Colonial Beach declined in popularity as a tourist destination.
+With the end of gambling, and improved access to competing beaches in Maryland and Delaware, Colonial Beach declined in popularity as a tourist destination.
 It and the rest of the Northern Neck still continue to attract dedicated outdoor enthusiasts for fishing and boating.

 Geography

 The region has 1100 miles of shoreline, containing beaches, marinas, old steamship wharfs, and small towns that date to colonial times.
 Today small farms, vineyards, and wineries are interspersed with retirement communities and rural businesses that share the land.
-Since the 1970s, wine-making has increased in importance in the Northern Neck.
+Since the 1970s, winemaking has increased in importance in the Northern Neck.
 The federal government has recognized the Northern Neck George Washington Birthplace American Viticultural Area as a sanctioned wine appellation for wines grown in the five counties.

 Significant portions of the Rappahannock River Valley National Wildlife Refuge lie in the Northern Neck.
 It also is home to five state parks and natural areas, including Caledon Natural Area, Bush Mill Stream Natural Area Preserve, Dameron Marsh Natural area, and Westmoreland and Belle Isle state parks.
-The George Washington Birthplace National Monument is a national park.
+The George Washington Birthplace National Monument is a National Park Service unit.